buttonsbond/atp-artnet-esp8266/README.md

 was not that great (still not that great by the way!), in the end I found a version of McLighting that worked and so made do with that for Christmas of that year.

-This year, well, I wanted to get some more pixels (bought one more set of WS2801, and 2 sets of WS2811) and use xLights to control them.
+This year, well, I wanted to get some more pixels (bought one more set of WS2801 to make up 100 string, and 2 sets of WS2811 another 100 string) and use xLights to control them.
 I found a library which is included in this project (all sources at foot of this read me) which could listen for
 Artnet/DMX packets, basically the R,G and B values for each node, and managed to cobble something together which, well, worked.
 I wasn't happy enough with that though, as I won't be running an xLight show all the time, I'd like to be able to